 5. Naming Convention for Classes

-Naming convention rules for JavaScript classes are pretty similar to functions.
-We have to use descriptive titles that explain the class’s capabilities.
+Naming convention rules for JavaScript classes are similar to functions: use descriptive names that clearly explain the class’s purpose or capabilities.

-The major difference between function and class names is that we have to use Pascal case for class names.
+The key difference between function and class names is that we have to use Pascal case (capitalize the first letter of each word) for class names as follows.

 class DogCartoon {